bubobox/productivity/README.md

 ----
 * __Productivity on:__ Will disable all notifications, and set the status of your Skype and HipChat to "Do not disturb"
 * __Productivity off:__ Enable all notifications again and set the status of Skype and HipChat to "Online"
-* _Presentation on:_ The same as productivity mode but this will also hide all your desktop items
+* _Presentation on:_ The same as productivity mode but this will also hide all your desktop items (Not available yet)
-* _Presentation off:_ The same os productivity off but it will also unhide your desktop items
+* _Presentation off:_ The same os productivity off but it will also unhide your desktop items (Not available yet)
-* __Pomodoro:__ This is not yet working like it should.
-There are some problems with the delays
+* __Pomodoro:__ This will start a productivity block of 25 minutes.
+After these 25 minutes you get the question if you want to contiue for another 25 minutes or take a break.
+There is still a bug in this script that causes the dialog to popup at the start of the script without taking the delay into account.

 Todo
 ----